nthapa000/iwp-metdata-backend/Readme.md

    cd iwp-metdata-backend
    ```

-3. Create a .env file with the help of .env.example file , copying it content and asking from DB_URL from me.
+3. Create a .env file with the help of .env.example file , copying it content and asking for DB_URL from me.

 4. Install dependencies:
     ```bash